Canis mosbachensis: Canis variabilis

-Canis variabilis, sometimes known as the Zhoukoudian wolf, is an extinct small wolf that once inhabited part of what is now China and Yakutia.
+The Zhoukoudian wolf Canis variabilis Pei, 1934 is an extinct small wolf that once inhabited part of what is now China and Yakutia.
 Richard H. Tedford compared C. mosbachensis (which was once distributed from Western Europe to Kazakhstan) with C. variabilis (which was once distributed from Kazakhstan to China) because they both existed in the Middle Pleistocene across mid-latitude Eurasia.
 The only difference he noted was that C. variabilis had "nasal bones that terminate at or anterior to the most posterior position of the frontal-maxillary suture", and therefore he proposes these two taxa to represent a variation in the one geographically widespread mid-Pleistocene wolf.

-In 2018, a study proposed that Canis variabilis should be recognized as Canis mosbachensis variabilis, an east Eurasian subspecies of the west Eurasian Canis mosbachensis.
+In 2018, a study proposed that Canis variabilis should be recognized as Canis mosbachensis variabilis, an east Eurasian subspecies of the west Eurasian C. mosbachensis.
 The difference is that C. m. variabilis possesses a shorter nasal bone and a slight variation in the ridge of the first upper molar tooth.
-The craniodental characteristics of C. m. variabilis are more evolved and indicate that it was less of a hypercarnivore than Canis chihliensis, the European Canis etruscus and Canis arnensis, but was less evolved and less of a hypercarnivore than Canis lupus.
-It is not a direct ancestor of Canis lupus but was a close relative.
+The craniodental characteristics of C. m. variabilis are more evolved and indicate that it was less of a hypercarnivore than Canis chihliensis, the European C. etruscus and C. arnensis, but was less evolved and less of a hypercarnivore than C. lupus.
+It is not a direct ancestor of C. lupus but was a close relative.

-Although discovered in China, fossil remains of C. variabilis have been discovered in central Yakutia in Siberia on the Alaseya River and the Aldan River.
-They are the oldest recorded samples of Olesky fauna found in Yakutia.
-Canis cf. variabilis (where cf. in Latin means confer, uncertain) is thought to have been widespread in Eurasia until around 300,000 YBP and does not appear to overlap with the earliest occurrence of the morphologically distinctive grey wolf.
+Fossil remains of C. variabilis have been discovered in central Yakutia in Siberia on the Alaseya River and the Aldan River.
+They are the oldest recorded samples of Olesky era fauna found in Yakutia.
+Specimens of Canis cf. variabilis (where cf. in Latin means confer, uncertain) is thought to have been widespread in Eurasia until around 300,000 years before present YBP and does not appear to overlap with the earliest occurrence of the morphologically distinctive grey wolf.

-The wolf's fossils were found at the Zhoukoudian (once spelt Choukoutien) cave system and archaeological site in 1934 and named by its discoverer, Pei Wenzhong.
+Fossils of C. variabilis were found at the Zhoukoudian (once spelt Choukoutien) cave system and archaeological site in 1934 and named by its discoverer, Pei Wenzhong.

 The small wolf was initially named Canis lupus variabilis but was later recognised as a variant of Canis variabilis (Pei 1934) that was also discovered and named by Pei in the same year.
-Pei stated that the Nihewan wolves attributed to Canis chihliens should also be included in this new category.
+Pei stated that the Nihewan wolves attributed to Canis chihliensis should also be included in this new category.
 Canis variabilis was also known from Lantian County in Shaanxi Province, so it had a wide range in time and space.
-At the site, the small wolf's remains were in close proximity to Homo erectus pekinensis or Peking man, in layers dating back to 500,000-200,000 YBP.
+At the site, the small wolf's remains were in close proximity to Homo erectus pekinensis or Peking Man, in layers dating back to 500,000-200,000 YBP.